VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Conclusion

 \section{Conclusion}

-In this paper, we proposed \ourmethod, training free approach to use LLMs to generate more diverse data.
-Our method relies on the determinant of the similarity matrix of a dataset is related to the volume spanned by the data and can be a measure of the diversity of the data.
+We proposed \ourmethod, a training free approach to use LLMs to generate more diverse data.
+Our method relies on the determinant of the similarity matrix of a dataset is related to the volume spanned by the data to measure data diversity.
 Building on this observation, we propose an iterative algorithm that seeks to approximately maximize this measure of diversity by leveraging the machinery of determinantal point processes and prompt refinement using textual gradients.
-To conclude, our method significantly improves the diversity of generated data using an LLM, is training-free and scalable, compared to baseline methods.
+To conclude, our method significantly improves the diversity of generated data by $1.5-3$x, is training-free and scalable, compared to baseline methods.